davidhu2000/typescript_crash_course/interfaces_classes.md

 ## Interfaces

 An interface gives us a way to define what properties and methods an object must have.
 It is a compile-time language feature of TypeScript.
-The compiler does not generate any JavaScript code; it us only used by the comiler for type checking during compliation.
+The compiler does not generate any JavaScript code; it is only used by the compiler for type checking during compilation.

 ```ts
 interface IRandom {